ayushjwl/ayushjwl.github.io/_pages/Research articles.md

  2. Moduli Spaces of Hom-Lie Algebroid Connections [(arxiv)](https://arxiv.org/pdf/2505.11954)

 **Ongoing**
 1. Cohomology of certain algebras, their deformation, Rota-baxter and Nijenhuis operators on certain algebras.
+2. Some problems on Hom-Lie algebroid.